Military Working Dog kennels reopen after two years

 |Downloads:

-This work, Military Working Dog kennels reopen after two years [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Working Dog kennels reopen after two years, by Amn Mary Murray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.